 - Emotional/ Social: Individuals will sometimes become very moody and out of control.
 They may seem different from their regular selves.

 If an individual is thought to have experienced a TBI they are typically rushed to the hospital to determine what they can do in the first hour.
 The sooner the doctors can operate or provide support to the injury the sooner they can get the individual back on their feet or prevent more damage.
 While every injury is different, doctors want to do as much as they can to bring the patient back to consciousness or prevent disability.
 After they have stabilized the patient they will usually place them in an intensive care unit in the neurological ward.
 Once the patient has stabilized further, doctors will usually suggest some type of rehabilitation to help them regain their motor skills.

 Prevention of TBI:

 Individuals should constantly try to be safe and protect their heads in all cases.
 If you are playing sports be sure to have the correct protective gear for your body and your head.
 While you are driving, make sure you are wearing your seat belt and you are sitting in your seat correctly.
 If you are coming into contact with anything that could hurt you, be aware and alert.
-The most important part of TBI are that many occur from elements that you cannot prevent or control.
+The most important part of TBI is that many occur from elements that you cannot prevent or control.
 If you are injured in an accident and have sustained a TBI due to someone’s recklessness, give us a call at Christensen & Hymas for a free consultation; 801-506-0800.